treeman/mining-incorporated/README.md

 Todo
 ====

+* Create a fmt function which formats strings like printf But with improvements:
+    1. Type safe via variable arg templates
+    2. Can do fmt("one: %s", s) with a c++ string s
+* Finalize loading ground types from ground.lua
+    * Then use those as references
+    * Continue in the same fashion with ores and rooms

 * Preview building and items, see Prison Architect
 * Refactor RoomType into OreType or similar
 * Multiple levels